Barcodes, QR codes, RFID, etc.

 It significantly impacts the effectiveness of your traceability system.

-• The amount of data the carrier should store – If you only need to store basic product information, a 1D barcode can suffice.
+- The amount of data the carrier should store – If you only need to store basic product information, a 1D barcode can suffice.

-• Data format to store – Different data carriers have varying capabilities for supporting data formats such as alphanumeric data, images, URLs, etc.
+For additional product information like lot, serial numbers, and other data, 2D barcodes or RFID traceability will be necessary. - Data format to store – Different data carriers have varying capabilities for supporting data formats such as alphanumeric data, images, URLs, etc.

-• Budget – 1D barcodes are the most cost-effective option, and RFID systems are the most expensive data carriers.
+However, NFC and RFID do not require focusing on light. - Traceability Budget – 1D barcodes are the most cost-effective option, and RFID systems are the most expensive data carriers.

-• Integration with existing systems – The data carrier you implement must also be compatible with the software systems currently in use in your organization.
+Readers, tags, and software may add up to the costs. - Integration with existing systems – The data carrier you implement must also be compatible with the traceability software systems currently in use in your organization.

-• Scaling up – Choosing a data carrier that can scale with your business growth will be useful in the future.
+- Scaling up – Choosing a data carrier that can scale with your business growth will be useful in the future.

-• Industry-specific data carrier regulations – Certain industries, such as pharmaceuticals and food, may have specific data carrier and reader requirements for traceability.
+- Industry-specific data carrier regulations – Certain industries, such as pharmaceuticals and food, may have specific data carrier and reader requirements for traceability.

-Conclusion & Next Steps
+Traceability and tracking & Next Steps

 As we’ve explored, the choice of data carrier forms the foundation of any successful traceability initiative.